 - Use visualization techniques to imagine a successful interview.
-Sit still, close your eyes, breathe. and create a picture in your mind of you conducting an interview in a way that makes you feel good. - Write positive affirmations on your interview notes to focus on your strengths and capabilities, and to evoke feelings of confidence and calm - Practice mindful breathing, counting in and out to focus on your body.
-Try the 4-7-8 method.
+Sit still, close your eyes, breathe, and create a picture in your mind of you conducting an interview in a way that makes you feel good. - Write positive affirmations on your interview notes to focus on your strengths and capabilities, and to evoke feelings of confidence and calm. - Practice mindful breathing, counting in and out to focus on your body.
+Try the 4-7-8 method (Breathe in for 4 seconds, hold for 7 seconds and breathe out for 8 seconds.
+Repeat).